 Choose a race and class from the list of sources below.
 As new resources become available, they'll be added to this list.
 Options found only in EEB and/or RLW are only available for characters starting in the Eberron setting.
+Options found only in SDQ are only available for characters starting in that setting.

-- Player's Handbook (PHB)
+- ◆ Player's Handbook (PHB)

 - ◆ Astral Adventurer's Guide (AAG)

 - ◆ Exploring Eberron (EEB)

+- Dragonlance: Shadow of the Dragon Queen (SDQ)

-- ◆ Fizban's Treasury of Dragons (FTD)
+- Fizban's Treasury of Dragons (FTD)

-- ◆ Locathah Rising (LR)
+- Locathah Rising (LR)

-- ◆ Monsters of the Multiverse (MOM)
+- Monsters of the Multiverse (MOM)

-- ◆ Mordenkainen's Tome of Foes (MTF)
+- Mordenkainen's Tome of Foes (MTF)

 - Rising from the Last War (RLW)

-- ◆ Sword Coast Adventurer's Guide (SCAG)
+- Sword Coast Adventurer's Guide (SCAG)

-- ◆ Tasha's Cauldron of Everything (TCE)
+- Tasha's Cauldron of Everything (TCE)

-- ◆ Van Richten's Guide to Ravenloft (VRGR): Lineages here MUST be your starting race, unless an adventure clearly calls for adopting one.
+- Van Richten's Guide to Ravenloft (VRGR): Lineages here MUST be your starting race, unless an adventure clearly calls for adopting one.

-- ◆ Xanathar's Guide to Everything (XGE)
+- Xanathar's Guide to Everything (XGE)